liuqinfei/ceph/doc/releases/pacific.rst

   ``mds_export_ephemeral_random`` and ``mds_export_ephemeral_distributed`` now
   default to true.

-* A new cephfs-mirror daemon is available for mirror CephFS file systems to remote Ceph cluster.
+* A new ``cephfs-mirror`` daemon is available to mirror CephFS file systems to a remote Ceph cluster.
+See the CephFS documentation for details.

+* A Windows client is now available for connecting to CephFS.
+This is offered through a new ``ceph-dokan`` utility which operates via the Dokan userspace API, similar to FUSE.
 See the CephFS documentation for details.

 Upgrading from Octopus or Nautilus